Have you been cleaning your plant leaves with olive oil?

 It will help in drying the plant after a quick shower with water spray.

-Milk is another useful ingredient to use for cleaning the dusty leaves of your plant.
+Milk is another useful ingredient for cleaning your plant's dusty leaves.

 Yes, don't be surprised!